EXCLUSIVE: Tony Bellew reponds to David Haye’s ‘sexed up’ PPV claims

-“He’s apologised since then and it kind of is what it is.
+“He’s apologized since then, and it is what it is.
 But listen, it was every bit real for me.”

-Bellew finished his career with an incredible achievement of never losing in a rematch.
+Bellew finished his career with the incredible achievement of never losing in a rematch.
 Showing there were no hard feelings, Bellew remembered his first big grudge match with Nathan Cleverly.

 “I’ve never faked anything (with Haye or Cleverly).
-People were telling me the rivalries with Cleverly were false and it wasn’t real but they’re always real.
+People told me the rivalries with Cleverly were false, and it wasn’t real, but they’re always real.
 But do I hate him? – Absolutely not.”

 “And do I have any long-term nasty feelings towards David?
-Absolutely not, no. It was an absolute honour to share the ring with David Haye.
+Absolutely not, no. It was an absolute honor to share the ring with David Haye.

-“I’m very lucky and privileged to have earned what I earned alongside David Haye,” Bellew concluded.
+“I’m fortunate and privileged to have earned what I earned alongside David Haye,” Bellew concluded.